 Production guide

-A practical video production workflow from concept to review.
+A practical video production workflow from concept to rough cut and review.

-A strong video production workflow keeps creative planning, tasks, shoot details, footage, and review decisions connected.
+A strong video production workflow keeps creative planning, tasks, shoot details, auto-editing passes, rough cuts, footage, and review decisions connected.
 The system does not need to be heavy, but it does need to preserve context as the project moves between people and stages.

 1. Define the outcome and audience.